1. DEBT SOLUTIONS

 What is the success rate of debt settlement?

 The success rate for debt settlement depends on several factors, including your creditors and the debt settlement company you work with.
-Completion rates range from 35% to 60%, according to the Federal Trade Commission (FTC).
-In other words, between a third and more than half of people successfully settle their debts for less than they originally owed.
+Most Freedom Debt Relief clients settle their first debt within a few months.

 Will your credit score improve after debt settlement?